Article III: Proscribed Conduct

 2. When a student is charged by federal, state, or local authorities with a violation of law, the University will not request or agree to special consideration for that individual because of his or her status as a student.
 If the alleged offense is also the subject of a proceeding before a Hearing Officer or Hearing Board under the Student Code of Conduct, however, the University may advise off-campus authorities of the existence of the Student Code of Conduct and of how such matters will be handled internally within the University community.
 The University will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
 Individual students and faculty members, acting in their personal capacities, remain free to interact with governmental representatives, as they deem appropriate.

 3. The University Conduct System is an administrative process.
 It is not a criminal law process, nor is it intended to resemble one.
-The University Conduct System is not required to observe formal rules of evidence and may exclude unduly repetitious or immaterial information.

 C. Conduct Rules and Regulations